We thought it would be a great idea to ask our winning Supply Teachers of the Year 2016 for their top tips about supply teaching.

 On winning the award she said: “I was shocked and surprised to hear I’d been nominated for the award and floored to actually win it.
 I am loving supply teaching and the variety of roles and schools that I am getting to try.”

 Her top tip for supply teaching is: “Give it everything.
 Put yourself in the position to try new things and you’ll not only impress the schools but surprise yourself.
 I have discovered through supply teaching that love working in PRUs and special schools.
+Take big dating audience from women.
 Because they have smaller classes I have a chance to get to know the students individually, build relationships with them and see them progress.
 That’s why I got into teaching originally.”

 Amy Walton, North East Supply Teacher of the Year (57% of votes)